310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 Ahh, but you also said something about patrolling, right?
 What a load of work that must be~ If it were me, I’d have skipped it to go and flirt with girls.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-you really love girls, don’t you, kaoru. but that still does not mean you should flirt with girls that clearly do not like it.
+you really love [girls], don’t you, kaoru. but that still does not mean you should flirt with [girls] that clearly do not like it.
 {% endbubble %}

 {% bubble Kaoru %}
 Alright, alright.
 All I gotta do is *not* bother transfer student-chan anymore, right?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 ufufu, let me praise you. good boy, good boy…♪

-kaoru, i think i need to leave for now.
+kaoru, i think i [need] to leave for now.

-i left my spot to rehydrate, but that also means i left midori alone to tend the truck.
+i left my spot to [rehydrate], but that also means i left midori alone to [tend] the truck.
 {% endbubble %}

 {% bubble Kaoru %}